djplaner/memex/share/blog/2023/conceptualising-educational-design.md

 My aim is to better understand the work they're doing and figure out how I integrate it into my practice.

-Appears to be focused on exploring the if, how, and utility of using Goodyear's conceptualistion of the educational design problem space pedagogical framework to "Evidence-informed IT planning, procurement, and evaluation"
+Appears to be focused on exploring the if, how, and utility of using Goodyear's conceptualistion of the educational design problem space pedagogical framework to "Evidence-informed IT planning, procurement, and evaluation" - largely drawn from the slide/diagram.

+Questions

+- What have I missed from the purpose?
+- Where is it up to?

 ## Start - draft